editeodoro/Bbarolo/docs/source/tasks/fit3d.rst

 * **INC** [none].
 Inclination in *degrees*.
 If not given, it is guessed from the total map.

 * **PA** [none].
-Position angle in *degrees*, measured anti-clockwise form the North direction.
+Position angle in *degrees* of the receding side of the galaxy, measured anti-clockwise from the North direction.
 If not given, it is estimated from the velocity field.

 * **Z0** [0].
 Scale-height of the disc in *arcsec*.